-SAN DIEGO – The California Department of Corrections and Rehabilitation (CDCR) today announced it will open the Custody to Community Transitional Reentry Program (CCTRP) facility that will provide female inmates with rehabilitative and transitional services before their release.
+SAN DIEGO – The California Department of Corrections and Rehabilitation (CDCR) today announced it will open the Custody to Community Transitional Reentry Program (CCTRP) facility that will provide female offenders with rehabilitative and transitional services before their release.

-“This reentry facility is yet another example of California’s commitment to rehabilitation and better preparing inmates for life after their release,” said CDCR Secretary Jeff Beard.
+“This reentry facility is yet another example of California’s commitment to rehabilitation and better preparing offenders for life after their release,” said CDCR Secretary Jeff Beard.
 “Investing in rehabilitation pays dividends in the long run.
 For every offender who successfully transitions back into society, California’s taxpayers save thousands of dollars.”

 The CCTRP will be operated through a four-year contract with the WestCare Foundation, a nonprofit organization that provides behavioral and mental health services in 17 states and two territories.
 Staff will comprise WestCare employees and several current CDCR peace officers.
-Inmates are expected to start arriving at the beginning of August.
+Participants are expected to start arriving at the beginning of August.